Code-Institute-Submissions/byrnelorcan-MS4-Kafe-Analog/README.md

 ## Python
 --------------
 Python was manually tested and functioned well.
-Some indentation issues and line length issues arose and are unable to fix.
+Some indentation issues and line length issues arose.

+Please note the line-length and indentation issues have been fixed where possible, however, for clarity and ease of use some line lengths have been left to be greater than the standard 79 character limit.
+Please not that this is done for readability and productivity.
+Where possible they have been edited to be PEP8 compliant, but other instances have been left for contextual reasons.
+For example, a comment explaining why the element is required.

 ## Responsive Elements
 --------------